-Here I will be reviewing the PING G25 game-improvement iron set.
-These irons have a number of key technologies that are claimed to result in great forgiveness, distance and a high trajectory for the higher-handicapper.
+These game-improvement irons have a number of key technologies that are claimed to deliver great forgiveness, distance, and a high trajectory for the higher-handicapper.

 Read on to find out what you need to know about these irons to make an informed purchase.